rnepal2/meromorphy/_projects/2025-05-31-Molecular-Solubility-Prediction-with-GCN.md

 *   **Best of Both Worlds (Hybrid Models):** Why not try to combine the interpretability and speed of QSPR with the feature-learning power of GNNs?
 Hybrid models are a promising area.
 *   **Predictions with Confidence (Conformal Prediction):** Wouldn't it be great if a model could say, "I predict this is soluble, and I'm 90% sure"?
 Conformal prediction frameworks can add this kind of statistically sound confidence level to predictions, which is incredibly valuable for making go/no-go decisions.

-Want to see the code and dig deeper?
+Want to check the code and dig deeper?
 Check out the full project on my [GitHub repo](https://github.com/rnepal2/Solubility-Prediction-with-Graph-Neural-Networks)!